Subscribe via RSS

 Gladiator Screenplay Theme

 Gladiator is a broad film.
-As much as it examines faith in the afterlife, slavery, and democracy, you could talk just as much about mortality, class distinctions, jealousy, perseverance, and family.
+As much as it examines faith in the afterlife, slavery, and democracy, you could talk just as much about mortality, class distinctions, jealousy, perseverance and family.
 All of it’s in there.
 Probably more.
 For the purposes of this post, I will explore democracy, slavery vs freedom, and faith in the afterlife.

 Democracy